 Note: These fees differ greatly between providers, for example, some include Case Management/Care Coordinator fees in the admin fees and others keep them separate.

-Unless you choose to self-manage your Home Care Package, you will be assigned a Care Coordinator or a Case Manager.
-A good Case Manager will be an advocate for you, and will find ways in which to maximise the number of hours and the value you will get out of your Package.
-Often, Case Managers will find additional supplementary funding and supports for you (depending on your eligibility).
+Unless you choose to self-manage your Home Care Package, you will be assigned a Care Coordinator or a Care Manager.
+A good Care Manager will be an advocate for you, and will find ways in which to maximise the number of hours and the value you will get out of your Package.
+Often, Care Managers will find additional supplementary funding and supports for you (depending on your eligibility).

 Services provided under the Home Care Package Program are GST-free.
 If you are supplementing your Home Care Package by paying for additional care privately, these services may be subject to GST.
 Check with the provider.